 Wrist braces offer many benefits to the wearer and can help patients recover from an injury or improve their quality of life if they suffer a chronic condition such as arthritis.
 Patients should be fully aware of these benefits and how wrist braces work to help them recover.

 There is a wide variety of wrist braces for a wide variety of injuries and ailments.
 However, most orthopedic supports for the wrist address injuries in a few key ways.
-Wrist braces help stabilize the joint, ensuring there is no excessive movement relative to the surrounding structures.
+By stabilizing the joint, wrist braces ensure there is no excessive movement relative to the surrounding structures.
 This allows the patient to function and complete daily tasks without interference with the healing process.

 Immobilizing the wrist with a brace also allows helps to reduce swelling and pain from inflammation.